Using columns to structure your data is a breeze with Stackby. Read on to know more.

 Advanced Column properties

 - Formulas: Compute your text, number based or date/time column types with numerical and logical operators and functions.
-Check the complete formulas guide here.
+There are also advanced formulas that you can create and use.

 - Auto-number: Auto-increment counter for new row